lwiest/VocabularyFox/README.md

 1. Download the [project ZIP file](https://github.com/lwiest/VocabularyFox/archive/master.zip) from GitHub.
 2. Unzip it to a temporary folder.
-3. **To work with the Atari 6502 Assembler source code in your Eclipse IDE**, import the `VocabularyFox` project from the temporary folder to your Eclipse IDE as an import source _General > Existing Projects into Workspace_.
+3. **To work with the VocabularyFox source code in your Eclipse IDE**, import the `VocabularyFox` project from the temporary folder to your Eclipse IDE as an import source _General > Existing Projects into Workspace_.
 4. In the _Project Explorer_ view, right-click _VocabularyFox_ and select _Run As > Java Application_.
 5. The VocabularyFox application starts.